RobDWaller/robdwaller.github.io/_posts/2018-04-20-how-php-type-declarations-work.md

 PHP 7 was an exciting step forward for those of us who like the concept of type declarations and strictly typed code.
 There are though two important caveats to the type declarations introduced in PHP 7 that developers should be aware of.

-## PHP 7 is a weakly typed language
+## PHP 7 is a Weakly Typed Language

 By default PHP 7 remains a weakly typed language.
 This may seem counterintuitive given the introduction of full type declarations and strict types.
 But it was decided to aid backwards compatibility that type declarations would not be forced on PHP code.
 Developers can turn strict types on using the internal `declare(strict_types=1);` method at the top of a PHP file.